Pricing Theory

 aSAFETY & RISK: Throughout this website the term ‘risk” is used in preference to the term ‘safety’.
 Risk is considered here to be the inverse of safety.
 The reason why the term ‘risk’ is used, is because the standard practice is to provide and improve safety with risk management principles and methods.

 bWILLIAM NORDHAUS & NICHOLAS STERN: To explain the discrepancies between Figures 4 and 5, the work of two leading economists—William Nordhaus and Nicholas Stern—is considered here.
 It is well-known that Stern et al recommend a higher carbon tax than does Nordhaus.
 Important is that Nordhaus and Stern et al employ somewhat different approaches in the evaluation of the ideal carbon tax.
-Nordhaus recommends a carbon tax that maximises market efficiency based on cost vs. benefit analysis (see Nordhaus’s Nobel lecture presentation; see also the left side of Figure 5 and Decision Paradigm 1).
+Nordhaus recommends a carbon tax that maximises market efficiency based on cost vs. benefit analysis (see Nordhaus’s Nobel lecture presentation; see also the left side of Figure 5 and 1.
+Decision Paradigm for Efficiency).
 His method is to evaluate the social cost of carbon (SCC) using integrated assessment models (IAMs).
 Critics of Nordhaus’s estimate of the ideal carbon tax usually focus on his estimate of the damage function and his prescribed rates of time discounting.
 Steve Keen provides a review of Nordhaus’s damage function arguing that it “drastically” underestimates climate damages because of the simplifying assumptions and data points that were employed by Nordhaus.

 By comparing Figures 4 and 5, we can see that there is an alternative explanation for the discrepancy between the advice of Nordhaus and Stern et al. Although the damage function in Nordhaus’s analysis could be overly optimistic, the point of most importance is the current interpretation of “carrot and stick” carbon pricing, as depicted in Figure 4.
 In this revised interpretation, the resolution is the carbon pricing matrix with the second decision paradigm and the carbon reward for responding to the systemic risks of climate change.

-cDYNAMIC MARKET FAILURE & PHASE SPACE: From a technical perspective, we may critique the market failure in carbon in terms of optimisation theory and thermodynamics.
-A major feature of the standard theory on carbon pricing is that it assumes that the market failure is a univariate optimisation problem, with the ideal carbon tax providing the optimal ‘solution’.
-The technical resolution that is provided here is to treat the market failure in carbon as a “dynamic market failure” due to the strong physical/chemical coupling that exists between carbon and energy, and to then introduce more controllers to match the degrees-of-freedom for the biophysical system.
+cTHERMODYNAMIC MARKET FAILURE & PHASE SPACE: From a technical perspective, we may critique the market failure in carbon in terms of optimisation theory and thermodynamics.
+A major feature of the standard theory on carbon pricing is that it assumes that the market failure is a univariate optimisation problem, with the ideal carbon tax providing the optimal solution based on social efficiency.
+The technical resolution that is provided here is to treat the market failure in carbon as a “thermodynamic market failure” due to the strong physical/chemical coupling that exists between carbon and energy, and to then introduce more controllers to match the degrees-of-freedom for the biophysical system.
 How many degrees-of-freedom are there likely to be?
 From classical thermodynamics, we should expect at least three degrees-of-freedom.
 The first two degrees-of-freedom correspond to the two governing laws: the first and second laws.
 A third degree-of-freedom is needed to account for the fact that the global system (i.e. the civilisation-Earth-climate continuum) has a changing energy balance caused by the enhanced greenhouse effect and changes in albedo.
 The outer boundary of the global system is the edge of space, and this boundary is called a “closed boundary” because mass fluxes are negligible whereas energy fluxes are significant.

-A theory that supports the three dimensional phase-space for civilisation (and the dynamic market failure) is introduced in the section termed biophysical analysis.
+A theory that supports the three dimensional phase-space for civilisation (and the thermodynamic market failure) is introduced in the section termed biophysical analysis.
 The biophysical analysis is focused on describing the economy and living organisms as biophysical systems.
 The analysis links the behaviour of these living systems to the laws of thermodynamics and associated concepts, however the complete theory is not presented on this website for reasons of brevity.

 d COASE THEOREM: An important feature of the carbon reward is that it will be delivered with the carbon currency.
 The new currency will be issued as a proportional reward for climate mitigation services.
 So a robust administrative system will be required to ensure that the supply of the carbon currency is constrained by the quantity of carbon that is mitigated over the long-term.
 Although the initial supply of the carbon currency will be relatively expensive to produce because of the administrative overhead, the trading of the carbon currency (after it is created) will not be expensive.
 The carbon currency will be traded as private property and with low transaction costs.
 The Coase theorem is applicable in this situation, such that a Pareto optimum will be achieved with the trading of the carbon currency among currency traders.
 The economic value of the carbon currency will, in theory, represent the insurance cost (i.e. the cost of the preventative climate insurance), and this insurance cost will be experienced as a profit opportunity for currency traders since a floor price for the carbon currency will rise for many decades with the support of the world’s central banks (see Figure 1 in the section on Carbon Currency).